Matched Betting FAQs:

 A back bet is betting with a bookmaker that an outcome will occur.
 The lay bet is simply a bet on the opposite scenario, i.e., the outcome will not happen.

-When laying a bet, the steps you take may feel complicated at first, but it becomes quick and straightforward once you get the hang of it.
-You will be able to place your back and lay bets within a few minutes in no time (especially after finding answers to all of your FAQs for free at this site)!
+When laying a bet, the steps you take may feel complicated initially, but it becomes quick and straightforward once you get the hang of it.
+You can place your back and lay bets within a few minutes in no time (especially after finding answers to all of your FAQs for free at this site)!
 See the guide to your first offer for more details.

-Combined liability, helps us to not be too limited by our betting exchange balance.
+Combined liability helps us not to be too limited by our betting exchange balance.
 We can get more offers done and make more profits!
-A useful post on this from Profit Accumulator can be found here.
+A useful post on this from Outplayed.com can be found here.

 It may be preferable for your bets to ‘lose’ so that most of your bankroll finds its way to your exchange (reducing the need to make withdrawals from bookies).